-FASB Issues New Lease Accounting Standard
+Lease Accounting Standard

-On February 25, 2016, FASB issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842), the long-awaited new standard on lease accounting.
+FASB issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842), the long-awaited standard on lease accounting.
+The FASB has issued various ASUs since that date related to Topic 842 as well seeking to clarify guidance and provide more transition relief in certain areas.

-Under the new ASU, lessees will recognize lease assets and liabilities on their balance sheet for all leases with terms of more than 12 months.
+Under the ASU, lessees will recognize lease assets and liabilities on their balance sheet for all leases with terms of more than 12 months.
 The new lessee accounting model retains two types of leases and is consistent with the lessee accounting model under existing GAAP.
 One type of lease (finance leases) will be accounted for in substantially the same manner as capital leases are accounted for today.
 The other type of lease (operating leases) will be accounted for (both in the income statement and statement of cash flows) in a manner consistent with today's operating leases.
-Lessor accounting under the new standard is fundamentally consistent with existing GAAP.
+Lessor accounting under the standard is fundamentally consistent with existing GAAP.